gloriajs/gloria/README.md

 Any amount of key-value pairs can be passed to the build command, like `title='A New Adventure` and they will be available to use in your templates as properties of `args`.

+##Serve

+Will spawn a web server to allow access to the built files, using the provided `dest` argument, or the one stored in the site configuration.

 ##Help

 `gloria --help`